-Buildings Provide brief description below: ¥ E\$ NO The mast will be constructed on a cement plinth and enclosed with a 2.4m high p safety and security reasons.
-Please refer to Appendix B for the site plans. alisade fe ence, for Infrastructure (e.g., roads, power and water supply/ storage) Provide brief description below: ¥E\$ NO The mast will be constructed on a cement plinth and enclosed with a 2.4m high p safety and security reasons.
+Buildings Provide brief description below: ¥E\$ NO Infrastructure (e.g., roads, power and water supply/ storage) Provide brief description below: YE\$ NO The mast will be constructed on a cement plinth and be surrounded by a palisad and security reasons.
 Please refer to Appendix B for details.
-An existing ac used, thus, no need to construct a new road.
-Access will be gained via Hemel en ccess roa d will be Processing activities (e.g., manufacturing, storage, distribution) Provide brief description below: YES NO N/A Storage facilities for raw materials and products (e.g., volume and substances to be stored) Provide brief description below: ¥ E\$ NO N/A Storage and treatment facilities for effluent, wastewater or sewage: Provide brief description below: ¥ ES NO N/A Storage and treatment of solid waste Provide brief description below: ¥ ES NO N/A Facilities associated with the release of emissions or pollution.
-Provide brief description below: YES NO N/A Other activities (e.g., water abstraction activities, crop planting activities) - Provide brief description below: ¥ ES NO N/A
+An existing access r thus no need to construct a new road.
+The site is located off R365 road. • Processing activities (e.g., manufacturing, storage, distribution) Provide brief description below: YES NO N/A Storage facilities for raw materials and products (e.g., volume and substances to be stored) Provide brief description below: YES NO N/A Storage and treatment facilities for effluent, wastewater or sewage: Provide brief description below: ¥E\$ NO N/A Storage and treatment of solid waste Provide brief description below: YES NO N/A Facilities associated with the release of emissions or pollution.
+Provide brief description below: YES NO N/A Other activities (e.g., water abstraction activities, crop planting activities) - Provide brief description below: YES NO N/A